Nouns refer to a person, place, thing, event, substance or quality.

 Julia likes cars.
 She is a good driver.

-There exists certain Nouns which are the same for Both Genders.
+There exists certain Nouns which are the same for both Masculine and Feminine.

 — “My mum works at school.
 She is a teacher.” = Teacher refers to “mum” and “she“, therefore, refers to a feminine noun.